 Ujjaini Mahakali Temple

 200 years old Ujjaini Mahakali temple, famous for its Bonalu festival celebrations, is located on the road going to Monda market from James Street police station.
 Temple has stone pillars with traditional Hindu signs and symbols carved on them.
 On a Tuesday afternoon, as we reached the temple, we saw an auction of saris going on right outside the temple.
-On enquiring we found out that the saris were offered to the Goddess by the devotees.
+On enquiring, we found out that the saris were offered to the Goddess by the devotees.
 And are being auctioned now so that a living Goddess can actually use them, of course for a price.
-Interesting part was the buyers were all women and we saw the auctions being in the range of Rs 200-300 per Sari.
+The interesting part was the buyers were all women and we saw the auctions being in the range of Rs 200-300 per Sari.

 The street outside the temple is full of small shops selling colorful Pooja items like any other temple street.
 But an unusual thing in this street are shops selling Kites and Charkhis or spools that hold the Kite thread.
-The colors of Kites and the Charkhis add a riot of color in an already colorful street.
+The colors of Kites and the Charkhis add a riot of color to an already colorful street.
 Inside the temple, we saw some women doing Rahu pooja as it was Rahu Kaal, the inauspicious time of the day.
-A unique aspect of this pooja was the diyas or lamps made by turning the squeezed lemon peels.
+A unique aspect of this pooja was the Diyas or lamps made by turning the squeezed lemon peels.
 A woman told me this puja is done when a wish that you asked the Goddess for is fulfilled.
-In the dark interiors of the temple, clusters of diyas shone like a ray of hope in a depressed heart.
+In the dark interiors of the temple, clusters of Diyas shone like a ray of hope in a depressed heart.

-First Floor Temple
+First Floor Temple at Monda Market

 In fact, as I was clicking the pictures of a colorful display of women’s dresses, the shopkeeper came out and asked ‘Are you a designer, trying to copy my designs?’.
 And I had a hearty laugh.
 I asked him, ‘Look at my clothes, can I be a designer?’.
-His look said, ’No, I don’t think so’.
+His look said, “No, I don’t think so”.
 He was relieved to know that I am just a curious traveler.

 Old Jail Building – Bustling Monda Market

-When we told him that we are interested in looking at the house because it is a heritage structure of Hyderabad, he promptly said ‘No, this is not yet 100 years old, so not a heritage structure’.
+When we told him that we are interested in looking at the house because it is a heritage structure in Hyderabad, he promptly said ‘No, this is not yet 100 years old, so not a heritage structure’.
 Instead of a joy that should be associated with being the owner of a beautiful heritage structure, he was reluctant to call it so.
 Is it because the Govt heritage rules take away the independence of the owner of the property to do anything with the property?

 Fruit & Vegetable Market

-Recommend you read following travel blog on places to visit in Hyderabad.
+Recommend you read the following travel blog on places to visit in Hyderabad.